How tight space at Sea-Tac drives flight cancellations when it snows

 At Sea-Tac, where space is limited and the airport is hemmed in by neighboring cities, staff have had to get creative in finding places to de-ice planes, Cooper said.
 The airport has been challenged by the rising number of flights driven by the region’s population growth, as well as what he called an increasing frequency of winter snow events.

-Planes used to be de-iced at the gate, Cooper said, but that’s become less common as the number of Sea-Tac flights has increased.
-Now planes are de-iced on the taxiway, as well as eight airfield pads opened for de-icing three years ago.
+Planes are primarily de-iced at the gate, Cooper said.
+But in an effort to keep flights operating on schedule, crews also de-ice aircraft on the taxiway, as well as eight airfield pads opened for de-icing three years ago.

 Alaska Airlines starts to make decisions about canceling flights around 72 hours in advance, using forecasts from the National Weather Service, the Weather Company and the University of Washington’s Department of Atmospheric Sciences, Buchanan said.